-If you’ve stumbled upon this post and are looking for more realistic options, be sure to check out my roundup of the best acoustic drum samples.
+If you’ve stumbled upon this post and are looking for more organic options, be sure to check out my roundup of the best acoustic drum samples.

-Let’s take a look at some of the top drum VSTs.
+Let’s take a look at some of the best drum VST plugins.

 The library captures his sound perfectly.